-A quitclaim deed is a legal document used to quickly transfer ownership of real estate from an owner or seller (the “grantor”) to another person or party (the “grantee”).
+A Quitclaim Deed is a legal document used to quickly transfer ownership of real estate from an owner or seller (the “grantor”) to another person or party (the “grantee”).

 What is a Quitclaim Deed Used For?

-A quitclaim is typically used when a name has to be added or removed from ownership or no sale (transfer of money) is involved in the property changing hands.
+A quitclaim is appropriate when a name has to be added or removed from ownership or no sale (transfer of money) is involved in the property changing hands.

-1. For Transferring Real Estate Within Family
+Transferring Real Estate Within Family

-2. For Changing Ownership After a Divorce or Marriage
+Changing Ownership After a Divorce or Marriage

 Married or divorced couples can add to, or remove their names from, property ownership using a quitclaim deed.

-3. For Correcting Title Defects
+Correcting Title Issues and Defects

-Defective titles are often claims in the property’s history that weren’t counted.
-Using quitclaim deeds to remove unwanted names (or any spelling errors) helps avoid legal risks in the future.
+Defective title to a property often includes claims on the property that lead to confusion about who currently owns the property legally.
+Using quitclaim deeds to remove unwanted names (or spelling errors) helps avoid legal risks in the future.

-4. For Moving Property into Trusts and Estates
+Moving Property into Trusts and Estates

-5. For Moving Property into Business Entities
+Moving Property into Business Entities

 Individuals looking to better protect themselves through business entities like an LLC (limited liability company) or a parent company relocating property to subsidiaries can use quitclaim deeds for a more straightforward title transfer.

 Quitclaim Deed vs Warranty Deed

 Quitclaim deeds also don’t protect the grantee (buyer) from any other claim or liability the property might have.

 By extension, a general warranty deed protects the grantee from any defect in the property’s entire history.
-Quitclaim deeds offer no promise of ownership, so they do not clear the property of defects for any time period.
+Quitclaim deeds offer no promise of ownership, so they do not clear the property of defects for any period.

-To recap, quitclaim and warranty deeds differ in the following important ways:
+Quitclaim and warranty deeds differ in the following important ways:

 |Offers no warranty||Offers warranty that covers all defects|